njh/EtherCard/README.md

   SCK pins of the SPI interface.
 * Software: Any Arduino IDE >= 1.0.0 should be fine

 ## Library Installation

+EtherCard is available for installation in the [Arduino Library Manager].
+Alternatively it can be downloaded directly from GitHub:

 1. Download the ZIP file from https://github.com/njh/EtherCard/archive/master.zip
 2. Rename the downloaded file to `ethercard.zip`